ShrutikaDRaut/SVC_FishClassifier/README.md

 This project helps to identify various fish species based on fish's body features.

 ## Getting Started
+Clone this repository in your local machines

 ### Prerequistes
-Python IDE
+- Python IDE
-Python Virtual Environment
+- Python Virtual Environment

 1. Clone this repo
 2. Install the libraries specied in requirements.txt